Plant-Food-Research-Open/assemblyqc/docs/output.md

     - `bundled.links.tsv`: Bundled links file generated with MUMMER and `dnadiff.pl`.
     - `circos.conf`: CIRCOS configuration file used to generate the synteny plot.
     - `karyotype.tsv`: Karyotype TSV file used to generate the synteny plot.
-  - `*.on.*.*`: Synteny files corresponding to of a single contig of the target assembly with respect to all contig of the reference assembly.
+  - `*.on.*.*`: Synteny files corresponding to a single contig of the target assembly with respect to all contigs of the reference assembly.
   </details>

 Synteny plots are created with Circos which is a tool [facilitating](https://circos.ca) the identification and analysis of similarities and differences arising from comparisons of genomes.
 The genome-wide alignments are performed with [MUMMER](https://github.com/mummer4/mummer?tab=readme-ov-file) and bundled with [`dnadiff.pl`](https://github.com/mummer4/mummer/blob/master/scripts/dnadiff.pl).